-Rainwater fittings

-Repair category 2

-Notes Sections of the rainwater fittings were noted to be weathered and corroded.
+Rainwater fittings Repair category 2 Notes Sections were noted to be weathered and corroded.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+No view was possible of the parapet arrangements and, accordingly, no comment can be made on their condition or otherwise.
+These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.
+It was advised by the vendor that the rainwater goods were recently inspected with some minor maintenance works were carried out.

 Main walls

 Repair category 2

 Notes Weathered and damaged masonry noted.
-Future remedial works should be anticipated and carried out in accordance with good maintenance practice.
+Future upgrading work should be anticipated and carried out in accordance with good practice.
+No access was gained to the rear of the property, therefore no comment can be made to the condition of the fabric to the rear.